chandana-galgali/chandana-galgali/README.md

 Hi there 👋
 👂 My name is Chandana Ramesh Galgali
 👩 Pronouns: She/Her
-🔭 I’m currently working on a project involving DL, Vision Language Model, Computer Vision and Image Captioning 🌱 I’m currently learning Gen AI, RAG, Blockchain, Deployment and Cloud Technologies 🤝 I’m looking to collaborate on AI-based solutions and automation projects 💬 Ask me about AI applications, ML algorithms, Data Science, and Python 📫 How to reach me: 9870776977, chandana.galgali@gmail.com ❤️ I love exploring innovative tech solutions, contributing to hackathons, and enhancing user experiences through tech

-About Me
 🌍 Located in Mumbai, India
-🎓 Currently pursuing a Bachelor of Technology degree in Information Technology with an Honors in AI 💼 Internship experiences working across AI, ML, Data Science, Cyber Sec and Web Dev 🎯 Current goal: Develop more real-world AI applications and contribute to open-source projects 🌐 Fields of Interest: AI/ML/DL/NLP/CV Applications, Data Engineering & Cloud Computing, DevOps & Automation 🎯 Personal Competence Goals for 2025:
+🎓 Currently pursuing a B.Tech degree in IT with an Honors in AI (LY as of 2025) 💼 Internship experiences working across AI, ML, Data Science, Cyber Sec and Web Dev 🔭 I’m working on a project involving DL, Vision Language Model, Computer Vision and Image Captioning for my FYP 🎯 Current goal: Develop more real-world AI applications and contribute to open-source projects 🌱 I ocassionally read articles and research papers on Gen AI, RAG, Blockchain, System Design 🌐 Fields of Interest: Anything interesting related to Tech 🤝 I’m looking to collaborate on AI-based solutions and automation projects 💬 Ask me about AI applications, ML algorithms, Data Science, and Python 📫 How to reach me: 9870776977, chandana.galgali@gmail.com ❤️ I love exploring innovative tech solutions, contributing to hackathons, and enhancing user experiences through tech
-1. Create 5+ Projects
-2. Learn 5-7 New Technologies
-3. Master Deployment and Cloud Infrastructure
 </pre>

 ---